Ell1ott/typo-safe-search/README.md

 items.filter((item) => compare(item, query) > 0);
 ```

-Use `> 0` as a threshold to keep all the items that are in some way related to the query.
+- Use `> 0` as a threshold to keep all the items that are in some way related to the query.
-Use `> 0.2` to keep all the reasonable realated items.
+- Use `> 0.2` to keep all the items that are reasonable realated to the query.

 ## Contributing